nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_allergies_population.md

 summary: "Guidance for populating and reading the AllergyIntolerance resource"
 ---

-You'll find it helpful to read this guidance in conjunction with the underlying resource definition.
-(TO DO: Check URL matches correct published StructureDef) [AllergyIntolerance](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-GPC-AllergyIntolerance-1)
+You'll find it helpful to read this guidance in conjunction with the underlying [AllergyIntolerance resource definition](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-GPC-AllergyIntolerance-1).

 Guidance for the general handling of common and base elements in GP Connect resources can be found [here - link required]()